Dinujaya-Sandaruwan/A-payment-gateway-front-end-with-SCSS/README.md

-# Just a Payment Getway
+# Just a Payment Gateway